The Unknown Girl: Plot

 Jenny Davin, a hard-working young Belgian doctor, is wrapping up her days at a small free clinic in Liège, having accepted a new job at a larger practice.
 She is exhausted after a long day of seeing patients and dealing with her petulant intern, Julien.
 When the buzzer rings after hours, Jenny instructs Julien to ignore it.
 The next day, Jenny is devastated to hear that the person who rang the buzzer the previous night, a young African woman, was found dead by the river, her skull fractured.
 Surveillance footage shows the young woman running away from someone and banging on the clinic door in desperation.
 Guilt-ridden, Jenny is determined to find out who the unknown girl was.

 Cast

 Production

 In April 2015, Adèle Haenel joined the cast of the film, with the Dardenne brothers, Luc and Jean-Pierre, directing from a screenplay they wrote.
 The Unknown Girl is produced through the directors' Belgian company Les Films du Fleuve in collaboration with the French company Archipel 35.
 Filming began in October 2015 and ended on 22 December.

+The film was shot in chronological order.